A Sequentially Fair Mechanism for Multiple Sensitive Attributes: Numerical Experiments

 \subsubsection{Results}

 From Table~\ref{tab1}, in regression, the outcomes align with expectations.
 Post-processed forecasts exhibit slightly reduced predictive performance, yet offer nearly complete fairness.
 This achievement comes with minimal added computational cost, quantified by seconds of compute time.
 In classification, our method proves competitive against the benchmark model.
 Indeed, both methods provide efficient and fair outcomes for a single feature, though the post-processing of our method is significantly faster.
 With two sensitive features, the benchmark model underperforms in fairness (as anticipated), while our method excels across both tasks.
 Though performance slightly dips compared to a single sensitive feature, competitiveness persists—even against the benchmark model, which fails to achieve fairness across both sensitive features.
+The last three sections in Table \ref{tab1} contain the further performance benchmarks.
+Across all experiments, our method performs consistently fastest and best on the Fairness metric and competitive on the performance metric.

-Continuing with our application example, our data (see Figure \ref{fig:application_baseline}) reveals that the median income for Male participants is 17,000\$ higher than for Female participants.
+Continuing with our application example (see Figure \ref{fig:application_all_figs}), our data reveals that the median income for Male participants is 17,000\$ higher than for Female participants.
 Similarly, the sensitive race's members have incomes 10,000\$ lower than the rest of the population.
-While not the sole contributor, it's plausible that these sub-groups could gain from fair predictions.
-Figure \ref{fig:application_baseline} illustrates the log income distribution, highlighting significant subgroup disparities.
-For instance, the difference between genders within the sensitive racial group is smaller compared to other participants.
+While not the sole contributor, these sub-groups could gain from fair predictions.

 For a decision maker, even when focusing solely on exact fairness, there are multiple routes to achieving fairness across both features.
 In our example, one could prioritize fairness in race scores first, followed by gender, or vice versa.
 Each step involves a performance loss but a fairness gain, depicted in the left panel of Figure \ref{fig:application_all_figs}.
 Although theory and the Figure demonstrate that the final outcome will be identical either way, practical implementation in steps presents a dilemma.
 The center panel of Figure \ref{fig:application_all_figs} displays our method's average corrective effects on predictions for two subgroups.
 For women in the sensitive racial group, correcting for race and gender boosts their predicted income.
 However, this poses a problem if both effects aren't corrected simultaneously.
 Women not in the sensitive racial group may oppose race-gender correction order due to a net deficit from race-only corrections.
 Conversely, sensitive subgroup women gain more from race corrections than gender, favoring the race-gender order.
 Our methodology offers flexibility for multiple fairness constraints.
 For instance, instead of consecutively rendering predictions fair on each feature, simultaneous steps are possible.
 In our example, if fair race predictions are sought without disadvantaging women, adjusting $\varepsilon$ for gender to one-sixth of race's size maintains average women's predictions while correcting for race.
 This adaptable approach is illustrated in the right panel of Figure \ref{fig:application_all_figs}, highlighting our methodology's strength.
 It ensures exact fairness results remain consistent regardless of the order in which scores become fair, while enabling decision makers to analyze stepwise fairness implementation effects.